saramahshid/Dimensionality-reduction/README.md

 https://machinelearningmastery.com/autoencoder-for-classification/
   Autoencoder Feature Extraction for Classification

-3. The resampling code can be found in the repository in the folder with the same name.
+3. The resampling code and corresponding "waves" file can be found in the repository

 4. The Grad-CAM was adapted from the following publication:
 DOI: 10.1109/ICCV.2017.74